nathanmarz/specter-wiki/List-of-Macros.md

 `bindings` must be of the form `[path-binding1 path1 path-binding2 path2...]`.

 `select-impl` must be of the form `(select* [this structure next-fn] body)`.
-It should return the result of calling `next-fn` on whatever transformation the navigator applies to `structure`.
+It should return the result of calling `next-fn` on whatever subcollection of `structure` this navigator selects.

 `transform-impl` must be of the form `(transform* [this structure next-fn] body)`.
-It should find the result of calling `nextfn` on whatever transformation the navigator applies to `structure`.
+It should find the result of calling `nextfn` on whatever subcollection of `structure` this navigator selects.
 Then it should return the result of reconstructing the original structure using the results of the `nextfn` call.

 See [defpathedfn](#defpathedfn) for an example.